Chase Sapphire Reserve® Review: Best Card for Frequent Travelers

 Where It Shines

 As somebody who travels about once a month, I absolutely love this card.
-It does come with a hefty $450 annual fee, but – even if you only travel a few times a year – paying the fee may still be worth it for you.
+It does come with a hefty $550 annual fee, but – even if you only travel a few times a year – paying the fee may still be worth it for you.
+Personally, I find that it saves me a ton of time, hassle, and even money.

-For starters, the Chase Sapphire Reserve offers a whopping 50,000 point signup bonus when you spend at least $4,000 on the card in the first 3 months.
-Although the original signup bonus was double where it’s at now, that’s still a ton of points.
-In fact, when redeemed through the Chase portal, that equals $750 in travel rewards just for enrolling and meeting minimum spending requirements.
+For starters, the Chase Sapphire Reserve benefits include a whopping 60,000 point signup bonus when you spend at least $4,000 on the card in the first 3 months.
+That is a ton of points to help you save money on travel.
+In fact, when redeemed through the Chase portal, that equals $900 in travel rewards just for enrolling and meeting minimum spending requirements.

 You also get an annual travel credit of $300 that renews each year on your cardmember anniversary.
+(Editor’s Note: Due to the pandemic, you can also use this credit towar gas station and grocery store purchases through 2021.)
 So, between the signup bonus and the travel credit, you’ve more than made up for the annual fee during your first year.

-Additionally, this card offers 3X points on travel and dining.
-That’s a whole point more than its sister card, the Chase Sapphire Preferred.
-Like with other premium Chase cards, you can also transfer your points to more than a dozen loyalty programs at a 1:1 ratio.
+Additionally, this card offers 10x points on hotels and rental car spending and 5x points on air travel when you book through Chase Ultimate rewards (after first $300 in travel spending).
+You also earn 3x points on dining and other travel spending.
+Like its sister card the Chase Sapphire Preferred® Card, you can also transfer your points to more than a dozen loyalty programs at a 1:1 ratio.

 When redeemed through the Chase portal, you’ll receive 50% more value on your points than you do with other cards.
 So, if you earn points with one of Chase’s cash back cards and transfer them to your Chase Sapphire Reserve account, those points will stretch 50% further.

 And, let’s not forget the other credits.
-With the Chase Sapphire Reserve Card, you’ll receive a free Priority Pass™ Select membership – getting you into more than 1,000 airport lounges around the world at no charge.
+With the Chase Sapphire Reserve Card, you’ll receive a free Priority Pass™ Select membership – getting you into more than 1,400 airport lounges around the world at no charge.
 (If you’ve never spent a layover in an airport lounge, it is a bazillion times more comfortable than waiting for hours by the gate!)
+You also get a complimentary DoorDash DashPass (no delivery fees on orders over $12), 10x points on Lyft rides, and a complimentary one-year Lyft Pink membership (15% off Lyft rides).
+That’s a ton of value!

 Tips for Getting the Most from Your Card